Information Warfare Monitor: Activities

 Case studies - The Information Warfare Monitor designs and carries out active case study research.
 These are self-generated activities consistent with the IWM's mission.
 It employs a rigorous and multidisciplinary approach to all case studies blending qualitative, technical, and quantitative methods.
 As a general rule, its investigations consist of at least two components:

-Field-based investigations - The IWM engages in qualitative research among affected target audiences and employ techniques that include interviews, long-term in situ interaction with partners, and extensive technical data collection involving system monitoring, network reconnaissance, and interrogation.
+Field-based investigations - The IWM engaged in qualitative research among affected target audiences and employ techniques that include interviews, long-term in situ interaction with partners, and extensive technical data collection involving system monitoring, network reconnaissance, and interrogation.
 Its field-based teams are supported by senior analysts and regional specialists, including social scientists, computer security professionals, policy experts, and linguists, who provide additional contextual support and substantive back-up.

 Technical scouting and laboratory analysis - Data collected in the field is analyzed using a variety of advanced data fusion and visualization methods.
 Leads developed on the basis of infield activities are pursued through “technical scouting,” including computer network investigations, and the resulting data and analysis is shared with infield teams and partners for verification and for generating additional entry points for follow-on investigations.

-Open source trend analysis - The IWM collects open source information from the press and other sources tracking global trends in cyberspace.
+Open source trend analysis - The IWM collected open source information from the press and other sources tracking global trends in cyberspace.
 These are published on its public website.

-Analytical workshops and outreach - The IWM works closely with academia, human rights organizations, and the defense and intelligence community.
+Analytical workshops and outreach - The IWM worked closely with academia, human rights organizations, and the defense and intelligence community.
 It publishes reports, and occasionally conducts joint workshops.
 Its work is independent, and not subject to government classification, Its goal is to encourage vigorous debate around critical policy issues.
 This includes engaging in ethical and legal considerations of information operations, computer network attacks, and computer network exploitation, including the targeted use of Trojans and malware, denial of service attacks, and content filtering.